 Operated the first commercial Indian owned FM Radio Station in the Southeast region

-In 2010 became the first non-profit in the Southeast to have an organizational structure to include an affiliate for-profit company to be granted 8a status, allowing for "sole source" non-complete contracting,
+In 2010 became the first non-profit in the Southeast to have an organizational structure to include an affiliate for-profit company to be granted 8a status, allowing for "sole source" non-compete contracting,

 2015, Developed a 28 acre 5MW Solar Farm